MrPowers/eli5_ruby_cs/chapters/stack.md

 # History
 ```

-Stacks are very simple data structures.
+Stacks are simple data structures.
 Items can be added to the top or taken off of the top, that's it!